waterbottlekittkatt08/dk64-lz-randomizer/dev/bugList.md

 - Galleon Water Level / Fungi day setting causes inconsistencies until you load area where the change occurs (lighthouse/clock)
 - Restarting a minigame takes you to another minigame
 - Helm Timer doesn't update with BP Turn-ins
-- Helm Timer doesn't go away if you warp out of Helm
 - Fake K Rool Phase fix not always working
 - Fix object deload bug (this seems like a DK64 bug that LZR causes)
 - Softlock Exits